42Crunch/scand-manager/README.md

 | `SCAND_IMAGE`      | The version of the Docker image `scand-agent` that the service pulls and runs for the on-premises scan.
 The default is `42crunch/scand-agent:latest`.
 For more details on the available images, see the [release notes of 42Crunch Platform](https://docs.42crunch.com/latest/content/whatsnew/whats_new.htm). |
 | `EXPIRATION_TIME`  | The expiration time for the jobs (in seconds).
 Completed jobs are deleted after the specified time.
 The default value is `86400` (24 hours).
 Requires Kubernetes v1.21 or newer, for older Kubernetes versions jobs must be cleaned up manually using provided API or `kubectl`.                               |

-### Optionally configure POD affinity rules
+### Optionally configure POD rules

-Scan Jobs Manager can be configured to specify pod affinity for the jobs it creates.
+Scan Jobs Manager can be configured to specify pod affinity or imagePullSecrets for the jobs it creates.

-Pod affinity can be specified by providing optional command line argument `-podconfig` poinining to `.yaml` or `.yml` file that describes affinity, similar to:
+These can be specified by providing optional command line argument `-podconfig` poinining to `.yaml` or `.yml` file that describes affinity, similar to:

 ```yaml
 affinity: